mirunaish/gochat/README.md

 ### Client

-1. Edit `client\consts.js` with your server host and/or port
+1. Edit `client\consts.js` with your server host and/or port, and change SECURE to false
 2. Install the Live Server extension for VSCode
 3. Start the server
 4. Open a browser (not Firefox, but Firefox Nightly is ok) and navigate to 127.0.0.1:5500/client